Beliefzp/BLOGRR/README.md

 Since BLOGRR currently only supports 2D images, while most medical data comes in 3D volumes, the second step involves converting each 3D volume into 2D slices along the axial plane.
 Given that the initial and final slices of medical scans often contain little to no meaningful information, we recommend selecting slices between indices 30 and 120.
 As a result, each 3D volume will yield 120 2D slice images.
 These images are then resized to a resolution of 128×128 pixels.

 #### Third Stage
 Finally, the processed data is organized into specific directories.
-The folder structure for the datasets used in our experiments is as follows: **final_test_data** contains the BraTS2021 dataset used for final testing; **HCP_train_data** and **In_house_data** contain the training data for the BLOGRR model; **sample_test_data** is a small dataset used to monitor the BLOGRR training process in real time, which can be created by randomly sampling a subset of BraTS2021 data.
+The folder structure for the datasets used in our experiments is as follows: **final_test_data** contains the BraTS2021 dataset used for final testing; **HCP_train_data** and **In_house_data** contain the training data for the BLOGRR model, it is important to note that, at this stage, the seg folder under the In-house data directory does not yet contain any segmentation labels.
+This is because the In-house dataset we use includes only medical images and their corresponding radiology reports, which were written by experienced clinical experts and are stored in the TXT folder.
+In the following sections, we will explain in detail how to generate pseudo-labels from these reports.; **sample_test_data** is a small dataset used to monitor the BLOGRR training process in real time, which can be created by randomly sampling a subset of BraTS2021 data.
 ```
 ├── Dataset
 │   ├── final_test_data